fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 **Load other map definition files**

-To use any other map (except world and USA) from the 1400+ maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files, then copy those map files to your current `/maps` folder.
-The map definition files are named in the format `fusioncharts.[MAP_ALIAS].js`, where MAP_ALIAS represents the country, state or region name.
+To use any other map (except world and USA) from the **1400+** maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files, then copy those map files to your current `maps` folder.
+The map definition files are named in the `fusioncharts.[MAP_ALIAS].js` format, where MAP_ALIAS represents the country, state or region name.

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>